Practical Tips For Jury Selection

 III.
 Focus on Juror Values, Beliefs and Attitudes (based on their Life Experiences)

-Before your next trial, prepare for jury selection by thinking about more than just how your jurors will view your case at the beginning.
-Think about the questions you will be asking your jurors to answer at the end of trial, long after they’ve made their minds up about who and what they believe.
-I suspect that most of you haven’t given much thought, if any, to the psychological methods your jurors rely upon to process information and make decisions, but the type of judgments you ask your jurors to make play a large role in determining the pool of biases they will draw from when making those judgments.
+Before your next trial, prepare for jury selection.
+Do this by thinking about more than just how your jurors will view your case at the beginning.
+Think about the questions you will be asking your jurors to answer at the end of the trial; long after they’ve made their minds up about who and what they believe.
+I suspect that most of you haven’t given much thought, if any, to the psychological methods your jurors rely upon to process information and make decisions.
+But, the type of judgments you ask your jurors to make play a large role in determining the pool of biases they will draw from when making those judgments.

 IV.
 Identify 3 types of Influential Jurors